Today's History Trivia for September 7

 1991 Edwin Mattison McMillan b.
 1907 American physicist.
 He shared a 1951 Nobel Prize with Glenn Seaborg for their discoveries in the chemistry of the transuranium elements.

 1978 Keith Moon b.
-1946 British singer, with The Who.
+1946 British drummer, with The Who.
 He was a pioneer in rock and roll drummers in that he changed the drums from a background instrument into a lead instrument.
 He died of a drug overdose at the age of 32.
 Music: My Generation (1965) and Pinball Wizard (1969).

 1954 Bud Fisher b.
 1885 (Harry Conway Fisher), American cartoonist, created Mutt and Jeff (1907).